schuerik/uberdot/docs/sphinx/source/usage/commandline-interface.rst

      Print no log messages at all.

+--skiproot
+    Skip all operations that would require root permission

 --superforce
      Overwrites files and links that are blacklisted because it is considered dangerous to overwrite those files e.g. ``/etc/hosts`` or ``/etc/passwd``